roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 orientation ultimately means that the orientation is independent of travel direction.
 This is not the case for the vast majority of vehicles.
-The orientation for a car, for example, is pointed in the direction of travel.
-[4]_ To obtain this independence a holonomic robot is required.
+The orientation for a car, for example, is pointed in the direction of travel. [#f2]_ To obtain this independence a holonomic robot is required.
 The term holonomic will be carefully defined later, for now, consider it a mobile robot that can set position and orientation independently.
 Independent of the type of motion, it should be clear now that position and orientation are separate and important variables in the system which is addressed next.

+** Notes **

+.. [#f1] Well, this is true on one Tuesday afternoon a long time ago with one little comparison of some loop/math code.
+Your results may be very different.

+.. [#f2] Under normal conditions this is true, however, icy roads will allow for much greater freedom of vehicle orientation and travel direction.